letsblockit/letsblockit/data/filters/README.md

     - `list` and `multiline`: a single string between double quotes
     - `list`: a list of strings, in the YAML list format (e.g. `["one", "two"]`)

+There are two ways to define what content blocking rules to output:

+- For simple templates with only checkbox parameters, add a `rules` field to each parameter, for rules to add when that parameter is enabled

-The `template` for the filter is defined in [Handlebars](https://handlebarsjs.com/guide/) format.
+- If other parameter types are used, you'll pass a `template` property, in [Handlebars](https://handlebarsjs.com/guide/) format.
 Every param is accessible via their `name`.
-If a parameter is not specified by the user, the default value will be used.

 To check that your syntax is correct and guard against regression, `tests` cases are written as a list of objects, with the following fields:
     - `params` is a key/value object, defining the test case input
     - `output` is the expected output of the filter template, the test will fail if it differs

 If you have the Go compiler [installed](https://go.dev/doc/install), you can run `go test -v ./src/filters/` in the project's root directory.
 The tests will validate the filters' format and syntax, and run their test cases.